-The Company believes that it has meritorious defenses and intends to vigorously defend against these lawsuits; however, as with any litigation, we cannot predict with certainty the eventual outcome of this litigation.
+The Company believes that it has meritorious defenses and intends to vigorously defend against the securities class action; however, as with any litigation, we cannot predict with certainty the eventual outcome of this litigation.
 An adverse outcome could have a material adverse effect on our business and our business could be materially harmed.